ianquill/odin-restaurantpage/README.md

 # TODO

-// build menu page
-// build contacts page

 // font for heading / logo
+// same size and positioning for menu items
+// add prices to menu items?
+// more menu items

+// footer